cockroachdb/docs/src/current/cockroachcloud/cloud-api.md

 ## Change resource limits for a Basic cluster

-To set or update the maximum RU or storage limits for a cluster, send a `PATCH` request to the `/v1/clusters/{cluster_id}` endpoint.
+To set or update the maximum RU or storage limits for a cluster, send a `PATCH` request to the `/v1/clusters/{cluster_id}` endpoint with an updated `serverless.usage_limits` field.

 {{site.data.alerts.callout_success}}
 The service account associated with the secret key must have the Cluster Administrator or Cluster Developer [role]({% link cockroachcloud/authorization.md %}#organization-user-roles).